-I’d rather experiment when I’m home then deal with a flare up when I’m on vacation.
+I’d rather experiment when I’m home than deal with a flare-up when I’m on vacation.

 12. Portable fan

-Yes, this saved me a few times on my trip to India.
+Yes, this saved me a few times on my trips to hot places.

 It was getting really hot and I was starting to itch.